It’s one thing to build a great church website. It’s another thing to keep it up to date.

 Ideally, this person has an administrative bent and knows enough about the goings-on of your church to knowledgeably direct the church website’s maintenance.
 He or she can keep people on task and periodically research best practices for church websites to stay sharp.

-3. Copy and paste—but only if you must
+3. Copy and paste

 This may seem oddly specific, but a little forethought can save you a lot of time.

 Did you just write the church bulletin?
 Why not copy and paste the relevant details to your church website?

 Did you just manuscript your sermon?
 Find a chunk that stands well on its own and post it as a blog post to your website.

 Did you just create a worship slide announcing an event?
 Copy and paste it to your church website.

 These are all simple ways of killing two birds with one stone.
 And the more you do it, the sooner it becomes a habit.

 4. Schedule regular audits